 Getting Productive: How the Right Tools Create a Team of Star Performers

+It doesn’t take a genius to figure out that technology needs are changing to fit this new style of workplace.
+The fundamentals, such as core infrastructure must be spot-on.
+Slow application delivery doesn’t fit the ‘everything now’ trend.
+IT specialists must be prepared to endlessly reinvent the services they offer the business, and creative thinking must match technical skills.
 Most of the workforce, of course, don’t care to know what goes on behind the IT scenes – they just want it to work, preferably by yesterday.
 The IT department delivers outcomes, usually derived from a complex mix of on-premise and cloud technologies.
-Attempting to also provide the right devices to the right people is a precarious balancing act in many cases, with IT run ragged trying to please users.
+Attempting to also provide the right devices to the right people is a precarious balancing act with IT often run ragged trying to appease everyone.
 The users, meanwhile, are likely to feel frustrated when their needs are not fully met.
-If they can download the app they need on their phone in a few minutes, they cannot comprehend why they would wait for IT to provide a clunky machine that offers a slower, less intuitive version.
+If they can download the app they need on their phone in a few minutes, they struggle to comprehend why they would wait for IT to deliver a clunky machine that offers a slower, less intuitive interface.

-Solving the IT Divide
+Solving the IT divide